coffeeflash/tobisyurt/_posts/2022-06-12-part-1,-comments-app:-overview.md

 [![Comments App Example Integration](/assets/images/logo.svg){: width="200" }](/assets/images/logo.svg)

 I started this blog with this nice Jekyll-Theme and wanted to host it myself rather than hosting it on github pages.
-But what I missed so far is a comments section.
+But what I missed so far was a comments section.
 I initially searched for already implemented solutions and found following:

 * Paid comments services like Disqus[^1]
 * Some projects with comments over github-issues